priv-kweihmann/meta-sca/docs/add_your_own.md

 # NOTE: you need to set both variables
 SCA_ENABLED_MODULES_RECIPE += "myfoolint"

-# Optionally you can set a global blacklist entry
+# Optionally you can set a global blocklist entry
 # for the tool, if it shouldn't be run on any specific recipe
 # e.g. linux-kernel
-SCA_BLACKLIST_myfoolint = ""
+SCA_BLOCKLIST_myfoolint = ""
 ```

 **Congratulation** you made it - Now it's time to test your implementation!